 Changing the legend text in Google Sheets

 One feature that many users wish they could have is the ability to change the text displayed for the legend.
 On our example sheet, for example, the legend “Monthly” isn’t really all that useful or descriptive.
 The only way to change the legend text is to rename the data column, and the legend will also change.
-For example, we could replace the “Monthly” text in column A2 with “June 2018”, or “Estimated Monthly Amount”, and then our chart would show that text instead, which would be more useful.
-So this works, and the only time it’s problematic is if you want the spreadsheet row or column to have a different label than that displayed on the chart.
+For example, we could replace the “Monthly” text in column A2 with “June 2018”, or “Estimated Monthly Amount”.
+The chart would then show that text instead.

 Editing other chart elements